Surprise! ‘No holiday hires’ really is a myth, so take advantage.

 3) Network, network, network

-If you’re invited to holiday parties, what better time than to network?
+If you’re invited to holiday parties, what better time to network?

 4) Work desire can be rewarded

-Granted probably the last thing you want to be doing with the holidays only weeks away is job hunting, but it could work to your benefit.
-Some employers will view this as motivational, along with being an eagerness on your part to find work while others are looking to take off time from work over the holidays.
+Granted, probably the last thing you want to be doing before and during the holidays is job hunting, but it could work to your benefit: some employers will view this as motivational, along with being an eagerness on your part to find work while others are looking to take off time from work over the holidays.

 Showing a potential employer that you’re hungry for work is half the battle.

-5) Get your foot in the door before New Year turnover
+5) Get your foot in the door before the New Year turnover

 In some cases, companies will be dealing with turnover in the New Year.
 You can use this time of year to interview, and if all goes well, replace those who are on their way out.